-2.4.3 ConnectionComplete()
+5.4.4 ConnectionComplete()

-This OPTIONAL action is used to inform the device that the specified connection, which was previously allocated by PrepareForConnection(), is no longer needed.
+This allowed action is used to inform the device that the specified connection, which was previously allocated by PrepareForConnection(), is no longer needed.
 Any resources that were allocated for that connection during PrepareForConnection() can be freed by the device at its discretion.

 In some situations, ConnectionComplete() may never be invoked; for example, the control point spontaneously goes away.
-In order to prevent an unused connection from permanently consuming resources, the device SHOULD automatically cleanup unused connections.
-The process for determining when a connection SHOULD be automatically cleaned up is implementation dependent.
-For example, a device MAY decide to close a connection after the connection has been inactive for a certain period of time.
-Alternatively, a device MAY decide to close a connection when it needs to free the resources that are associated with the connection.
-See Section 2.5.5, "PrepareForConnection() and ConnectionComplete()" for additional information.
+In order to prevent an unused connection from permanently consuming resources, the device should automatically cleanup unused connections.
+The process for determining when a connection should be automatically cleaned up is implementation dependent.
+For example, a device may decide to close a connection after the connection has been inactive for a certain period of time.
+Alternatively, a device may decide to close a connection when it needs to free the resources that are associated with the connection.
+See Annex C.5 for additional information.